riigipilv/trainings/abc/3/readme.txt

 > $ curl -o abc.tar.gz http://abc.entigo.dev/abc.tar.gz
 > $ tar xvzf abc.tar.gz

+The same materials can be obtained from: https://github.com/riigipilv/trainings/tree/master/abc

-*NB: If you close the console, you will have to do steps 5 and 6 again.*
+*NB: If you close the rancher console, you will have to do steps 5 and 6 again.*